Get our FULL report emailed to you daily!

 Chicago Wheat (May)

-Fundamentals: Weekly export sales this morning came in at 643,100 metric tons, 90% higher than last week and 10% above the 4-week average.
+Fundamentals: USDAs Ag Forum showed 20/21 US ending stocks at 777 mb.
+Export sales this morning came in at 346,300 metric tons, down 46% from last week and 40% below the 4-week average.

-Technicals: May wheat futures looked like they were going give back all the gains from the previous session but managed to claw back loses and close near the highs of the day.
-The market is mixed in the overnight/early morning trade.
-We have had a Bearish bias for the better part of the last month, though we still like the sell side, the recent price action has us a little more cautious in the near term.
+Technicals: May wheat futures have held the 50-day moving average and are pressing up towards the top end of this weeks range.
+Recent price action this week has lowered our near-term conviction on the sell side, but we still believe the bears have the advantage until the bulls can achieve consecutive closes above resistance from 568 -570 .

 Bias: Neutral/Bearish